Mauris sit amet

 She has partcipated in a couple of class 1 and 2 trials, but in fact has been ready for open trials for quite a while.

-So potential she has, but I'm glad she didn't end up in other hands, because I fear she would have been deemed impossible to handle.
+So potential she has, and I'm glad I kept her instead of ending up in other hands, where I fear she would have been deemed impossible to handle.

 The video below is from her very early days.